lowRISC/qemu/docs/opentitan/otptool.md

 The address is rounded down to the granule size, _e.g._ if OTP fuses are organized as 16-bit slots, address 2N and 2N+1 are considered the same.

+As a special syntax, offset may be specified as `0h...`, in which case the offset value is doubled, which enables to directly specify the half-word offset encoded in the input VMEM 24 file.
+For example, to write at @0006, either use `0xc` or `0h6` as the offset specifier.

 If the bit is larger than the data slot, it indicates the location with the ECC part, _e.g._ if OTP fuses are organized as 16-bit slots wtih 6-bit ECC, bit 0 to 15 indicates a bit into the data slot,